hahnicity/ventMAP/README.md

 from ventmap.raw_utils import extract_raw

 # create generator that will iterate through file.
 Specify False to ensure that
-# breaths without BS/BE markers will be dropped.
+# breaths without BE markers will be kept.
 If you say True, then breaths
-# without BS/BE will be kept
+# without BE will be dropped.
+This can occasionally happen due to software error
+# or because a breath was cutoff at the end of a file.
 generator = extract_raw(open(<filepath to vent data>), False) for breath in generator:
     # breath data is output in dictionary format